Last updated date: Reason for update:

 The replacement interlock component offers improved maintainability and introduces new technology without changing the overall safety function of the system.

 The interlock is described in the SAR and is a primary means of ensuring radiation safety.
-Poor implementation of the change has the potential to effect reliability or performance of the system.
+Poor implementation of the change has the potential to affect reliability or performance of the system.

 Safety System Logic